bytebase/bytebase.com/content/docs/tutorials/first-schema-change.md

    ```

    Click **Save**, the checks will be run again.
 This time the SQL review will pass and it will roll out automatically.
 The issue will become `Done` as well.

    ![bb-issue-done](/content/docs/tutorials/first-schema-change/bb-issue-done.webp)

    You may ask why it's rolling out automatically, it's because for **Community Plan**, the rollout policy is automatic if the SQL review passes.
 You may go to **Environments** to check.

    ![bb-env-automatic](/content/docs/tutorials/first-schema-change/bb-env-automatic.webp)

 ## Next Step

-Now you have successfully performed your first schema change in Bytebase.
-It's the core part of Bytebase.
-You can continue to dig deeper by following [Deploy Schema Migration with Rollout Policy](/docs/tutorials/deploy-schema-migration/).
+Now you have successfully performed your first schema change, the core workflow in Bytebase.
+If you
+want to try manual review during rollout, please continue to [Deploy Schema Migration with Rollout Policy](/docs/tutorials/deploy-schema-migration/).